grahamegrieve/ClinicArrivals/documentation/VideoOpenVidu.md

 ### Once in the call
 - The red circular button at the top of the screen will end the call.
-- The camera icon three to the left of this will remove your video.
+- The camera icon three to the left of this will turn off your camera.
 - The microphone icon immediately to the left of the video button will mute the call.